 I am getting a second chance to sing someone a love song.
 Thank you.

-Let’s dance together for rest of our lives.
+Let’s dance together for the rest of our lives.
 I love you!

 Thank you for being the person who will put up with me.
 Now, let’s get married!